-A pre-anaesthetic blood test is recommended so we have a complete picture of your pet’s current state of health before surgery.
-This test can be used to check organ function and sometimes results in the diagnosis of conditions which may require a modified anaesthesia dosage.
+To ensure we have a complete picture of your pet’s current health, we recommend a pre-anaesthetic blood test which can be used to check the function of many of your pet’s major organs.
+These tests can sometimes result in the diagnosis of previously unknown conditions which may require a modified dose of anaesthesia.

 When will my pet be able to come home?

-How do I care for my pet when I bring her home?
+How do I care for my pet when I bring them home?

-When you bring your pet home, set them up in a warm, quiet room where they can stay whilst they recover.
-For the first 24 hours, cats should be kept indoors and dogs should only be let out for toilet breaks.
-Your pet may initially be groggy, a little unsteady on their feet, or uninterested in food but this is perfectly normal after a general anaesthetic.
-Sometimes a tube is inserted in your pet’s throat to assist breathing during the procedure and this can cause some windpipe irritation, resulting in coughing for a few days after surgery.
+Once you get your pet home, you should set them up in a warm, quiet room where they can stay for the duration of their recovery.
+During the first 24 hours at least, cats should be kept indoors and dogs should only be let outside for a toilet break.
+Grogginess is common after an anaesthetic, so your pet may be a little unsteady, uninterested in food, or confused but this is perfectly normal.
+Sometimes a tube is inserted in your pet’s throat to assist breathing during the procedure which can irritate their windpipe, causing coughing for a few days after surgery.